 - 16.2.5c.2.7 Competency test: shall test the ability of the analyst to perform examinations using the equipment and analytical methods for which the analyst is training.
 The results and supporting data shall not be technically reviewed, administratively reviewed, or verified prior to submission to the trainer.
 (See section 16.2.5a.5 for additional information regarding competency testing.) - 16.2.5c.2.8 The training plan shall include a unit on the presentation of evidence in court and applicable criminal and civil law procedures.
 This training may be provided by several ways such as verbal instruction, either internal/external or reading of appropriate printed articles followed by discussion and review with the trainer.
 Successful completion of this unit is demonstrated by a satisfactory evaluation for the mock court.
 General court procedure training is also covered in the ISPFS Core Training. - 16.2.5c.2.9 Mock court regarding the type of casework for which the analyst is being trained.
 A Laboratory Manager, the section Supervisor, the Quality Manager, or the Laboratory System Director shall evaluate the testimony with input from the discipline lead.
-Feedback should also be provided to the trainee by any staff attendees.
+Feedback from any staff attendees should also be provided to the supervisor and discipline lead to be reviewed with the trainee.
 This requirement shall be met when the trainee receives a documented satisfactory evaluation. - 16.2.5c.2.10 Supervised cases: the number and type of cases shall be specified in the plan.

 Supervised case analysis is defined as the performance of the analytical methods on actual case material under close supervision.
-The Quality

-Manager must grant approval prior to the trainee starting supervised cases.
+The Quality Manager must grant approval prior to the trainee starting supervised cases.